marktheknife/hubitat/drivers/simple-hub-monitor/README.md

 This driver implements a simple and lightweight hub monitor for tracking key hub statistics.
 It is intended to be used to feed a monitoring tool such as [InfluxDB-Logger](https://github.com/HubitatCommunity/InfluxDB-Logger).

+**Please note that this driver requires firmware version 2.4.3.127 or above**

+---

 Simple Hub Monitor produces the following events:

 * **cpuPct**